 Mr David Vokes - Otolaryngologist, Head & Neck Surgeon

-David Vokes is a graduate of the University of Auckland; David completed his training in Otolaryngology, Head and Neck Surgery in 2004.
-He then spent two years in the USA in post-Fellowship subspecialty training: one year of Head and Neck Surgery and Laryngology at the University of California at Irvine, and one year of Laryngology at the University of Washington in Seattle.
-David came home to NZ in 2007 to take up consultant posts at Auckland City Hospital and North Shore Hospital.
+A graduate of the University of Auckland, David completed his training in Otolaryngology, Head and Neck Surgery in 2004, becoming a Fellow of the Royal Australasian College of Surgeons.
+He then spent two years in the USA in post Fellowship subspecialty training: one year of Head and Neck Surgery and Laryngology at the University of California at Irvine, and one year of Laryngology at the University of Washington in Seattle.
+David returned home to New Zealand in 2007 to take up a consultant position at Auckland City Hospital.

 David’s clinical focus is on: